Hysteria: History

 In 1859 Paul Briquet defined hysteria as a chronic syndrome manifesting in many unexplained symptoms throughout the body's organ systems.
 What Briquet described became known as Briquet's syndrome, or Somatization disorders, in 1971.
-Over a ten-year period, Briquet conducted 430 case studies of patients with hysteria.
+Over a 10-year period, Briquet conducted 430 case studies of patients with hysteria.
 Following Briquet, Jean-Martin Charcot studied women in an asylum in France and used hypnosis as treatment.
 Charcot detailed the intricacies of hysteria, understanding it as being caused by patriarchy.
 He also mentored Pierre Janet, another French psychologist, who studied five of hysteria's symptoms (anaesthesia, amnesia, abulia, motor control diseases, and character change) in depth and proposed that hysteria symptoms occurred due to a lapse in consciousness.
 Both Charcot and Janet inspired Freud's work.
 Freud theorized hysteria stemmed from childhood sexual abuse or repression.
 Briquet, Freud and Charcot noted male hysteria; both genders could exhibit the syndrome.
-Hysterics may be able to manipulate their caretakers thus complicating treatment.
+Hysterics may be able to manipulate their caretakers, thus complicating treatment.

 L.E.
 Emerson was a Freudian who worked at the Boston Psychopathic Hospital and saw hysteric patients.
-Investigating the files, Elizabeth Lunbeck found that most of hysteric patients at this hospital were typically single, either being young or purposefully avoiding men due to past sexual abuse.
-Emerson published case studies on his patients and was interested in the stories they told, relating their stories to sex and their inner sexual conflicts.
+Investigating the files, Elizabeth Lunbeck found that most hysteric patients at this hospital were single, either because of their young age or because they purposefully avoided men due to past sexual abuse.
+Emerson was interested in the stories his patients told and published multiple case studies where he related their stories to sex and their inner sexual conflicts.
 Emerson stated that their hysteria, which ranged from self-harm to immense guilt for what happened, was due to the patients' traumas or a lack of sexual knowledge, to which he stated that they were sexually repressed.